-First citizen innovation laboratory of Ecuador Comm itment Start and End Date (January 2020 - April 2021) Lead implementing agency Presidencia de la República del Ecuador Commitment description What problem does it address?
+First citizen innovation laboratory of Ecuador Commitment Start and End Date (January 2020 - June 2022) Lead implementing agency Presidencia de la República del Ecuador Commitment description What problem does it address?
 The capacities for innovation and citizen spaces for collaboration and co-creation to support public management are not enough and do not respond to the current demand of citizens for new forms of collaborative work.
 What is the commitment?
 Design and implement the first citizen innovation laboratory of Ecuador under the public-private partnership model.
 How will it help in solving the problem?
-Fostering citizen participation, the openness of data and the use of communication and information technologies in the generation of citizen collaboration spaces that allow for the following, among others: • Improve public service. • Co-create innovative solutions for social situations, especially those related to the vulnerable population. • Modernize the relation between governmental and non-governmental stakeholders. • Generate new citizen contribution channels.
+Fostering citizen participation, the openness of data and the use of communication and information technologies in the generation of citizen collaboration spaces that allow for the following, among others: Improve public service.
+Co-create innovative solutions for social situations, especially those related to the vulnerable population.
+Modernize the relation between governmental and non-governmental stakeholders.
+Generate new citizen contribution channels.
 Furthermore, it will contribute to innovation within the scope of public policies.
 Why is this commitment relevant to OGP values?
 Citizen participation: will allow for co-creating solutions with citizens, the academy, private sector, among other stakeholders, promoting the generation of public and social value with public institutions.
 Use technologies and innovation: relevant to this pillar due to the need to strengthen the use of new communication and information technologies as tools for the innovation of public management and generation of civic technology.
-Relation to Agenda 2030 Objective 9: Industry, innovation and infrastructure Objective 10: Reduced Inequalities Objective 16: Peace, justice and strong institutions Objective 17: Partnerships for the goals Additional information The commitment is related to national and international planning instruments, such as the Agenda 2030 and the National Development Plan 2017 2021, and legislative instruments, such as the Constitución de la República, the Código Orgánico de la Economía Social de los Conocimientos and its Regulation and with the Ley Orgánica de Participación Ciudadana.
+Relation to Agenda 2030 Goal 9: Industry, innovation and infrastructure Goal 10: Reduced Inequalities Goal 16: Peace, justice and strong institutions Goal 17: Partnerships for the goals Additional information The commitment is related to national and international planning instruments, such as the Agenda 2030 and the National Development Plan 2017 2021, and legislative instruments, such as the Constitución de la República, the Código Orgánico de la Economía Social de los Conocimientos and its Regulation and with the Ley Orgánica de Participación Ciudadana.

 Activity and deliverable Start Date End Date Milestone 1: Training in innovation of public service for the multi-stakeholder technical team that will form the innovation laboratory.
-January 2020 April 2020 Milestone 2: Assessment of context, stakeholders, strategic alliances and needs for the creation and implementation of the laboratory, with citizen contributions.
-March 2020 May 2020 n of the laboratory management model, novation processes and methodologies.
-June 2020 August 2020 ch of the innovation laboratory and calling tional co-creation challenge.
-September 2020 November 2020 Milestone 5: Implementation of the pilot project identified in the laboratory that uses innovation processes and methodologies based on collective intelligence.
-December 2020 April 2021 Contact Information Name of the person in charge Evelin Yandún Title, Department Director, Dirección de Calidad de Servicios y Diseño Institucional Email address and telephone number yandune@presidencia.gob.ec 02 382 7000 Ext: 7521 Other Actors Involved State actors involved Ministerio de Telecomunicaciones y de la Sociedad de la Información Ministerio del Trabajo Servicio de Gestión Inmobiliaria del Sector Público Secretaría de Educación Superior, Ciencia, Tecnología e Innovación Servicio Ecuatoriano de Normalización CSOs, private sector,multilaterals, working groups Fundación San Francisco Global (Counterpart) Fundación Esquel Instituto de Altos Estudios Nacionales Grupo FARO Fundación Ciudadanía y Desarrollo
+January 2020 April 2021 Milestone 2: Assessment of context, stakeholders, strategic alliances and needs for the creation and implementation of the laboratory, with citizen contributions.
+January 2021 July 2021 n of the laboratory management model, ovation processes and methodologies.
+July 2021 December 2021 ch of the innovation laboratory and calling tional co-creation challenge.
+July 2021 December 2021 Milestone 5: Implementation of the pilot project identified in the laboratory that uses innovation processes and methodologies based on collective intelligence.
+January 2022 June 2022 Contact Information Name of the person in charge Evelin Yandún Title, Department Director, Dirección de Calidad de Servicios y Diseño Institucional Email address and telephone number yandune@presidencia.gob.ec 02 382 7000 Ext: 7521 State actors involved Other Actors Involved Ministerio de Telecomunicaciones y de la Sociedad de la Información Ministerio del Trabajo Servicio de Gestión Inmobiliaria del Sector Público Secretaría de Educación Superior, Ciencia, Tecnología e Innovación Servicio Ecuatoriano de Normalización CSOs, private sector,multilaterals, working groups Fundación San Francisco Global (Counterpart) Fundación Esquel Instituto de Altos Estudios Nacionales Grupo FARO Fundación Ciudadanía y Desarrollo